Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 Yes.
 POEs are not automatically activated so it is no issue to visit Canada without accidentally starting your working holiday.
 The eTA issued with your POE (page 2) will be valid to use to fly to Canada so be sure to have a printed copy of this to show at check in.

 Yes, as long as it has your name on it.
-This is what I used.
+I personally used a screenshot (and it was checked).

-Two-year travel insurance policies are not common.
-Check True Traveller (EU citizens), Fast Cover (Australians), Down Under (Kiwis) and World Nomads (over 100+ nationalities).
+Two-year travel insurance policies are not super common.
+Check True Traveller (EU and UK citizens).
+Fast Cover is also an option for Australians, as is HeyMondo and Best Quote.

 It depends on your citizenship.
 I listed all of the working holiday lengths at the beginning of this post but you can also see them here.